Risk Identification and Risk Reduction Program

 The importance of writing a food safety plan, a RAMP plan, a HACCP or a risk assessment to mitigate risks and improve the safety of raw drinking milk (RDM).

-When raw milk first became popular in the United States sometime after 2007, there were many incidences of illness because farmers did not understand how to do raw milk well and many states had no regulation or guidelines.
+When raw milk first became popular in the United States sometime after 2007, there were many incidences of illness because farmers did not understand how to produce raw milk for human consumption skilfully.
+Many states had no regulation or guidelines.
 The Raw Milk Institute was founded in 2010 and thanks to education, and an expectation of testing many farmers are now on track.
 There are many levels of risk on the farm and regulating the industry has many benefits.
 Some of the practices that can make a big difference, and those that can be applied to all farmers, are good candidates to add as mandatory requirements in guidelines for the production of RDM.

 Australia is very fortunate.
 There is no need to reinvent the wheel because many other countries have paved the way with regulation and guidelines.
 Remember: no food can be produced to be 100 percent safe.
 After carefully studying the different international regulatory approaches however, it has become evident that some of them cannot successfully deal with all of the potential risks and they leave room for error.
 This is disadvantageous for the global raw milk movement, especially since it can be avoided.
 Consider the following:

-- New Zealand Ministry for Primary Industries seems to consider the raw drinking milk its system produces as high risk in this press release.
-There is a reason for concern about this system as described in the Feed risk category.
+- New Zealand Ministry for Primary Industries considers the RDM its system produces as high risk in this press release.
+There is reason to be concerned about this system.

-- The Food Standards Agency in the UK recently concluded in a risk assessment that the controls on the RDM their system has been producing up until the start of 2018, is now considered medium risk (for RDM) and changes will be made to the system.
-One of the most significant changes will be the duplication of Northern Ireland's current RDM requirement that all licensed producers have a HACCP plan for England & Wales as well.
+- The Food Standards Agency in the UK recently concluded in a risk assessment that the controls on the RDM their system had been producing up to the start of 2018, is now considered medium risk (for RDM), and changes will be made to the system.
+One of the most significant changes will be that farmers in England & Wales will have to write a HACCP plan, as is currently required for licensed producers in Northern Ireland.

-- The Raw Milk Institute consider its RDM system as low risk, and this is reflected in the track record of the RAWMI-listed farmers.
+- The Raw Milk Institute consider the RDM its system produces as low risk, and this is reflected in the track record of the RAWMI-listed farmers.
 RAWMI's Risk Assessment Management Plan is a success story with a ten year track record.

 We have decided to follow in the footsteps of the Raw Milk Institute in California and increase food safety via the writing of individualised food safety plans, also called RAMP plans.
 It is very similar to a HACCP plan.
 We understand that Australian regulators may decide to write their own standards/regulation because process is what policymakers are good at.
 The following tools however is very useful and can be used as complementary to rules or guidelines: